brooth/jeta-site/mysite/home/markdown/collectors.md

         }
     }

-Besides that, this approach has no validation and fails at runtime in case of misspelling, it's frequently forgotten to modify the xml file each time you add new handler into your project.
+Besides, this approach has no validation, so it fails at runtime in case of misspelling.
+It's frequently forgotten to modify the xml file each time you add a new handler into your project.

 ###TypeCollector

 *TypeCollector* searches for the types that use given annotation and collect them during compilation.
-Let's modify the example above to demonstrate the potential:
+Let's modify the example above to demonstrate its potential:

     :::java
     @interface Handler {